nomppy/nomppy.github.io/content/posts/impostor.md

 # 4
-one theory of personality psychology divides personality in three broad categories. at the bottom are traits, like conscientiousness, agreeabless, etc. which are behaviorial tendencies. the next level up are values and motivations. whereas traits describe how someone behaves, motivations describe _why_. and finally, there is the narrative identity.
+one theory of personality psychology divides personality in three broad categories. at the bottom are traits, like conscientiousness, agreeabless, etc. which are behavioral tendencies. the next level up are values and motivations. whereas traits describe how someone behaves, motivations describe _why_. and finally, there is the narrative identity.